Twisted Nightmare

-Twisted Nightmare is a 1987 American supernatural slasher film written and directed by Paul Hunt and starring Rhonda Gray, Cleve Hall, and Robert Padilla.
+Twisted Nightmare is a 1988 American supernatural slasher film written and directed by Paul Hunt and starring Rhonda Gray, Cleve Hall, and Robert Padilla.
 Its plot follows a group of young people who return to a summer camp they attended in their youth, and are killed off by a hulking killer.

 Plot

 Laura receives a letter notifying her she has won a free weekend trip to Camp Paradise, a summer camp she attended as a child.
-She and her new boyfriend Shawn arrive at the camp, and Laura is reunited with a group of her old friends; among them are Jennifer, Laura, and Tak; and couples Nicole and Jerome; Gus and Sylvia; Ken and Julie; and Dean and Cheri.
+She and her new boyfriend, Shawn, arrive at the camp, and Laura is reunited with a group of her old friends.
+Among them are Jennifer, Laura, and Tak, and couples Nicole and Jerome, Gus and Sylvia, Ken and Julie, and Dean and Cheri.
 Laura is reluctant to be at the camp, as her developmentally disabled brother Matthew died there under mysterious circumstances two years prior.
 During the party, Sylvia and Gus are attacked and murdered in an outlying barn by a hulking, monstrous killer—Sylvia is hanged with a rope, while Gus has his arm torn off.

 The next morning, Dean announces that he and Cheri are leaving, as he is suspicious of the "free weekend" letters they received.
 While the remaining others go for a hike, Ken and Julie remain at the main house.
-Ken goes to search for Kane, the Native American groundskeeper, to inquire about Matthew's death; meanwhile Julie finds Gus and Sylvia's bodies.
+Ken goes to search for Kane, the Native American groundskeeper, to inquire about Matthew's death.
+Meanwhile, Julie finds Gus and Sylvia's bodies.
 She frantically phones the local sheriff, Elmer Goodes, but the phone disconnects, and she is killed outside.
 Meanwhile, while Tak and Shawn are hunting, Tak recounts Matthew's death: He explains how, two years ago, some of the group teased Matthew for allegedly being gay.
 Matthew entered the barn, where his body spontaneously combusted, after which he fled into the woods, engulfed in flames.
 His body was never recovered.

 Back at the house, Ken returns and is unable to find Julie, but finds Kane in the barn, who threatens him with a shotgun.
 Ken flees, but gets caught on a bear trap in the woods before having his throat slashed by the killer.
 Jennifer and Laura return from hiking, and Laura begins cutting herself in the bathroom before taking a shower.
-Jennifer is trapped in the icehouse by the killer, while, Nicole, Jeff, Gerome, and Nancy go to the camp sauna.
+Jennifer is trapped in the ice house by the killer, while, Nicole, Jeff, Gerome, and Nancy go to the camp sauna.
 As Nancy and Jeff have sex outside the sauna, the killer impales them with a pole before bludgeoning Nancy with a hammer, and Jerome with hot stones.